 Even if you have not reached $30,000 in annual sales there are still benefits to registering for HST.
 You can get HST credits for any equipment/ supplies you purchase.
 As well, if other businesses are your main clientele they might prefer that you can demonstrate you are registered with the CRA.
 You just have to assess the pros/ cons in making a decision.
 Note that once you register for the HST, you have to collect and remit to the government.

 The 13% HST must be applied to most products and services.
-At http://www.rev.gov.on.ca/en/taxchange/pdf/taxable.pdf you will find a list of the products/ services that are taxable.
+At http://www.cra-arc.gc.ca/gsthst/, you can find further information on HST for your business.